yuqingyuan/HistoryToday/README.md

 ## Platforms

-Currently MovieSwiftUI runs on iPhone, iPad, and macOS (❌ widget for macOS can be built right now, you can delete widget target to run the project).
+Currently MovieSwiftUI runs on iPhone, iPad, and macOS (❌ widget for macOS can't be built right now, you can delete widget target to run the project).